OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-01.md

 ## 1 Samuel 1:5

-But to Hannah he gave a double portion, because he loved her, though the Lord had closed her womb.
+To Hannah, however, he gave her a double portion, for he loved her, even though the Lord had not granted her children.

 ## 1 Samuel 1:6